-- 1. The specialty examination is a secure, computer-based examination.
-It consists of two 50-question selectives chosen by the Diplomate.
-(See below.)
+- 1. The specialty MOC Part III examination is a secure, computer-based examination.
+It will be based on what the specialist chooses that best fits their practice.
 The examination will last 105 minutes and will be administered at Pearson VUE testing centers throughout the United States. - 2.
 The questions will be multiple-choice, one-best-answer type and will be based on common clinical problems. - 3.
 A Diplomate must answer a minimum of 75 of the 100 questions (75%) correctly to pass the MOC test. - 4.
-In most cases, Diplomates will receive their test result within 72 hours of completion of the test.
-In addition to the total score, Diplomates will receive comments concerning their performance on subcategories of the test.
+In most cases, Diplomates will receive their test result within 72 hours of completion of the test. - 5.
+ABOG cannot provide a copy of the questions on the test that were answered incorrectly. - 6.
+Each examination is graded independently of any prior examinations.
+Answers or scores on prior examinations cannot be applied to or graded as part of a repeat examination.